Case Management and Environmental Investigations

 Download the complete flow chart explained below

-If the medical provider feels an EI is warranted, TN CLPPP will send him/her the REQUEST FOR EI FORM and an EI PROCESS INFO SHEET.
-All EIs are ordered through TN CLPPP.
+If the medical provider feels an EI is warranted, an EI request form and EI information sheet will be sent.
+All EIs requests are reviewed and approved through TN CLPPP.